theTravelingCodesmen/goodbyeYall/README.md

 ```
 npm run build
 ```
-In a seperate tab in the terminal, start the development server
+In a separate tab in the terminal, start the development server
 ```
 npm run dev
 ```
 Connect to localhost:4000 in your browser

 Built With